Let´s paint the town green

 At Reykjavik Natura we like to keep ourselves busy at all times.
 That's why we´ve set up this new calendar of activities for the coming winter – it´s fun and we are sure that it will be perfect addition to your days with us.

-On Mondays we have Movie nigth, Tuesdays are Soley Natura Spa Days, Wednesdays are baking days, on Thursday we listen to Bedtime Stories, on Fridays we have extra Happy Hour, Saturdays are bathing days and Sundays are Afternoon Coffee days.
+On Mondays we have Movie nigth, Tuesdays are Soley Natura Spa Days, Wednesdays are brewery days (starting 23 September 2015), on Thursday we listen to Bedtime Stories, on Fridays we have extra Happy Hour, Saturdays are sea swimming in Nautholsvik days and Sundays are brunch days.

 Get to know Icelandair Hotel Reykjavik Natura